Jan Moir Reveals Angelina Jolie’s Dark Side, Is She Against Her?

 Jan gave us a new side of Angelina Jolie as she tackles in on her humanitarian work, hinting that it might all be for show as her acting career goes downhill and playing as a “victim” following the divorce.
 Although Jolie has done some good for the world, Jan left us a rhetorical question, “does she really deserve such worship?”

-The lengthy article ended with a meaningful conclusion—BBC delivers another “tightly controlled interviews that put Angelina front and center as the good one…And that’s not news, it’s propaganda.”
+The lengthy article ended with a meaningful conclusion—BBC delivers”tightly controlled interviews that put Angelina front and center as the good one…And that’s not news, it’s propaganda.”

 [Featured Image by Jordan Pix/Getty Images]